 October 8, 2014: Apple says it is “surprised” after GT Advanced Technologies, the supplier rumored to be manufacturing ultra-strong sapphire glass displays for the new iPhone 6, says it will file for bankruptcy.

 The announcement appears to mark the end of the road for sapphire glass iPhone screens, a highly anticipated upgrade that promised to make devices more durable.

 Up until the iPhone 6 and 6 Plus release, sapphire glass screens remained one of the biggest rumored upgrades.
 Ahead of the devices’ unveiling, the prospect excited many people.
 YouTube videos purporting to show iPhone 6 sapphire displays resisting knife scrapes got people amped.
-One survey showed that consumers’ most-anticipated iPhone 6 feature was a sapphire display.
+One survey even showed that consumers’ most-anticipated iPhone 6 feature was a sapphire display.

 To try and make this a reality, Apple signed a deal with GT Advanced Technologies in November 2013.
 The pact included a $578 million payment from Apple to speed up “the development of its next generation, large capacity ASF furnaces to deliver low cost, high volume manufacturing of sapphire material.”

 This would take place at a plant in Mesa, Arizona.
 However, Apple never confirmed its interest in sapphire iPhone displays.
 Still, as the rumors grew stronger, GT’s stock price rose.

-Unfortunately, things unravelled behind the scenes.
+Unfortunately, things unraveled behind the scenes.
 Supposedly unhappy with GT’s progress, Apple withheld its final $139 million payment.
 Sapphire yield rates of 25% or less reportedly disappointed Cupertino.

 The end of the road for sapphire iPhone screens